 Or Log In here

-The GMEC96 is a mid-range offering from Goodman, and it’s a high-quality, high-efficiency furnace that’s affordable and energy-saving.
+The GMEC96 is an entry-level Goodman furnace, and it’s a high-quality, high-efficiency model that’s affordable and energy-saving.

 It has a good AFUE and will save you plenty on monthly heating bills, especially if you're upgrading from a low- to mid-efficiency furnace.
 Plus, the GMEC96 could be eligible for rebates that would save you some on the cost of buying and installing the furnace.

-This model review of the Goodman GMEC96 will discuss the important facts about this furnace, including its design specifications, burner and blower type, AFUE, warranty, pricing, and features.
+This Goodman gas furnace review of the GMEC96 will discuss the important facts about this furnace, including its design specifications, burner and blower type, AFUE, warranty, pricing, and features.
 Finally, we’ll compare the GMEC96 to three other Goodman furnaces to examine how this model stands up to others based on the price, features, and tier.